ambidextrous-dev/k8s-kafka/Readme.md

     iii) **kafka-connect-ssl**
         - contains a truststore (kafka.truststore.jks) and a keystore (kafka-connect.keystore.jks) for the kafka connect

-3) Run the jenkins pipeline cs-kafka to deploy the cluster in the required kubernetes cluster
+3) Run the jenkins pipeline k8s-kafka to deploy the cluster in the required kubernetes cluster